fujiadong8-max/rainfall-prediction/README.md

 A reproducible PyTorch pipeline for predicting whether it will rain tomorrow from the Australian `weatherAUS` tabular dataset.
 The repository covers preprocessing, model training, validation, batch inference, and two small downstream decision demos.

-> This is a predictive demonstration, not an operational weather service.
-The reported scores come from one stratified random holdout split and should not be interpreted as spatial, temporal, or causal validation.

 ## Results at a glance